 YOU!
 YOU!
 YOU!
 The students are responsible for their own travel arrangements.
 Prices vary, so do your homework.
-Last year students paid between $450.00 and $950.00 for exactly the same flight.
+Prices for the same flight can vary considerably.
 Dr. Shaughnessy will not be involved with the travel arrangements.
-Students from LSUS should look for tickets from Shreveport [SHV] or Dallas [DFW] to Hamburg [HAM] (typically via Frankfurt or Paris or Amsterdam or Brussels or Zurich).
+Students from LSUS should look for tickets from Shreveport [SHV] or Dallas [DFW] to Hamburg [HAM].

 Will I be picked up at the airport upon arrival?

-Absolutely YES!
+Absolutely, YES!
 You will be picked up at Hamburg Airport (HAM) by your hosts or other students.
 All you have to do is provide Dr. Shaughnessy with your detailed itinerary.
-Keep in mind that Dr. Shaughnessy may be leaving a few days before you, so submit your information early and expect a confirmation.
-If Dr. Shaughnessy does not confirm the receipt of your itinerary, he probably didn't receive it!
-And if he didn't receive it, you will not be picked up because nobody is expecting you.

 How much will it cost to participate?

 Your total expenses will depend on your spending behavior in Germany.
-You are responsible to pay tuition if you wish to earn course credit.
-You are also responsible to buy your own plane ticket (approx. $750-900).
-Furthermore, you have to pay a $550 fee that takes care of the major expenses associated with the trip (for example, bus for excursions, hotel accommodation in Berlin, tour guides, on-location transportation during special events, instructor expenses and transportation, aide compensation, administrative expenses, preparation expenses, and various other design and coordination expenses, etc).
-A nonrefundable down payment of $250 of that fee has to be paid at the Division of Continuing Education and guarantees your right to participate.
-The remaining $300 of that fee will have to be paid in Germany.
+You are responsible to pay tuition.
+You are also responsible to buy your own plane ticket.
+Furthermore, you have to pay a fee that takes care of the major expenses associated with the trip (for example, bus for excursions, hotel accommodation in Berlin, tour guides, on-location transportation during special events, instructor expenses and transportation, aide compensation, administrative expenses, preparation expenses, and various other design and coordination expenses, etc).
+A nonrefundable down payment has to be paid at the Division of Continuing Education and guarantees your right to participate.
 All you need in addition to that is spending money and money for food (accommodation is free).
 The amount of spending money depends on your personal purchasing behavior.
-I have seen students living off $100 a week, and I have seen students spending $3,000 and more over the course of three weeks.
-Please note that although you will be staying for free, you are expected to pay for meals (just as you would be at home) and some individual transportation.

 Help, I don't speak any German!